databrickslabs/tempo/README.md

 Parameters:

-freq = (required) Frequency at which the grouping should take place - acceptable parameters are strings of the form "1 minute", "40 seconds", etc. metrics = (optional) List of columns to compute metrics for.
+freq = (required) Frequency at which the grouping should take place - acceptable parameters are strings of the form "1 minute", "40 seconds", etc. metricCols = (optional) List of columns to compute metrics for.
 These should be numeric columns.

 ```python
 grouped_stats = watch_accel_tsdf.withGroupedStats("y", freq="1 minute")